devpunks/snuggsi/README.md

 <hr>

 Lastly, We can visually enhance our `<hello-world>` Custom Element by making it [_"block level"_](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) with CSS `display: block`.
-This way our element plays nicely in our layout:
+This way our element plays nicely in our layout :

 ```html
 <hello-world>